-Successful start of the international Summer Camp „Venues of Victims // Venues of Perpetrators“ in Croatia
+International Summer Camp „Venues of Victims // Venues of Perpetrators“

 Finally after several months of intensive preparations more than 60 young people from 12 European countries travelled to Zagreb (Croatia) to participate in the international summer camp “Venues of victims // Venues of perpetrators.
 Mapping, decoding & processing the role of historical – civic education in (European) Youth Work“.
 The project, aimed at dealing with the alternating relationship between historic-civic education and (contemporary) Human Rights Education is implemented in close collaboration between youth education institutions, youth NGOs, foundations, museums, remembrance places and research institutions from Belgium, France, Croatia, Lithuania, Norway, Poland, Portugal, Slovenia, Spain, the Czech Republic and Germany.
 The summer camp deals with different perspectives and core themes as the interdependency between ideological order and representation of history, the totalitarian and authoritarian regimes in Europe of the 20th century and contemporary challenges in Croatia as well as common, European issues nowadays.

 In order to have these different perspectives the camp will take place on different venues in Croatia as Zagreb, followed by Vukovar, Pula and Rijeka.
 All activities in the camp are implemented by young youth leaders, supported by a project team and external experts.

 The first two days in Zagreb were shaped by the first mutual getting to know each other, the exploration of the local environment and the debate of the theme “ideological orders and representation of the past” with the main focus on “representation of past in the museum” as well as “history in the public space”.
 The participants are facing now three intensive days in Jasenovac and Vukovar, characterized by dealing with the themes “ideologically motivated violence” and “violence in times of transformation”.